Toledo, Kansas

 Toledo is an unincorporated community in Chase County, Kansas, United States.
-It is located about 7 miles west of Emporia at the intersection of Yy Rd and 240 Rd (about 1 mile north of U.S. Route 50 highway).
+It is located approximately seven miles west of Emporia at the intersection of Yy and 240 Roads (about one mile north of U.S. Route 50).

 History

 A post office was opened in Toledo in 1858, and remained in operation until it was discontinued in 1903.

 Education

 The community is served by Chase County USD 284 public school district.
 It has two schools.